yohandiaz/speech-recognition/README.md

 sudo yum install python3-pip
 sudo yum install python3-devel portaudio-devel

-// Maybe you will need to install RPM fusion repository if you haven't in order to be able to download this package sudo dnf install ffmpeg
+// You will need to install RPM fusion repository to be able to download this package sudo dnf install ffmpeg
 ```